Canon 1D Mark IV vs Panasonic GX9

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GX9 provides a better video resolution than the 1D Mark IV.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX9 has an electronic viewfinder (2760k dots), while the 1D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the GX9 has a higher magnification than the one of the 1D Mark IV (0.70x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark IV and Panasonic GX9 along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark IV, but is missing on the GX9 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the GX9 uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the GX9 uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the GX9 only has one slot.
+The GX9 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Panasonic Lumix DC-GX9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.